Semidual Kitaev lattice model and tensor network representation: Introduction

-The scheme of the article is as follows.
-In Section \ref{QDBCP}, we review the general bicrossproduct construction and the specific example of the mirror bicrossproduct obtained via semidualisaion of the Drinfeld quantum double and mirror bicrossproduct \cite{SM}.
-In Section \ref{BCPmodel}, we provide a detailed construction of lattice representation based on the bicrossproduct quantum group $H^{\text{cop}}\lrbicross H$ acting on $H^*$ and obtain the Hamiltonian for the model.
-In Section \ref{Tnetwork}, we define the tensor network representation of the model, providing in particular the realization of the ground state in this setting.
-Section \ref{outlook} provides an outlook of our results.
+This completes our overview.
+Section 2 provides some preliminaries on Hopf algebras notations, the bicrossproduct quantum group $H^{\text{cop}}\lrbicross H$ and its action on $H^*$.
+In Section 3, we provide the detailed construction of the lattice representation based in this data and obtain the Hamiltonian for the model.
+In Section 4, we define the tensor network representation for our model and provide, in particular, the realisation of the ground state in our setting.
+We conclude in Section 5.